nmscannell/CS351_Lab_Discussions/README.md

 # CS351_Lab_Discussions

-Notes from lab discussions and any additional sources on weekly topics will be posted each Wednesday in the Notes directory.
+Notes from lab discussions and any additional sources on weekly topics will be posted each week in the Notes directory.
-Each week will have its own directory within Notes.

 If there are any short exercises done during the lab discussion, it will be provided in the CS351LabExamples folder.